IDMNYU/audiolab/docs/arp.md

 A scan of the original ARP 2600 owner's manual can be found [here](./pdf/ARP-2600-manual.pdf).

+ARP also published a patch book for users to experiment with their ARP 2600.
+A scan can be found [here](./pdf/Arp-2600-PatchBook.pdf).

 A scan of the complete ARP 2600 Service Manual (119 pgs) can be found [here](http://dl.lojinx.com/analoghell/Arp2600-ServiceManual.pdf).

 A number of textbooks exist around electronic music / music technology that use the ARP 2600 as a teaching synthesizer.
 Samuel Ecoff's *Fundamentals of Music Technology: The ARP 2600 Synthesizer* is a great one.
 A PDF can be found [here](./pdf/arp_ecoff.pdf).
 The CD examples for the book can be found on Ecoff's [home page](https://samecoff.com/works.html).